cansadadeserfeliz/desparchado/README.md

 The application runs locally using three containers defined in `docker-compose`:

-`db`: PostgreSQL database container
+- `db` — PostgreSQL database container

-`web`: Django web application
+- `web` — Django web application

-`frontend`: Front-end development environment using Vite
+- `frontend` — Front‑end development environment using Vite

 First, create a `.env` file with the following environment variables, which will be used by the `web` container: